Governed Capability Evolution: Lifecycle-Time Compatibility Checking and Rollback for AI-Component-Based Systems, with Embodied Agents as Case Study: Threats to Validity

-Our experiments focus on a relatively small embodied manipulation suite.
+\paragraph{Restricted task scope} Our experiments focus on a relatively small embodied manipulation suite.
 While grasp, align, and place tasks are sufficient to expose interface drift, behavioral regression, policy mismatch, and rollback difficulty, they do not exhaust the full space of embodied capabilities.
-Future work should evaluate governed upgrade on richer task families, such as navigation-manipulation hybrids, tool-use tasks, or long-horizon multi-stage activities.
+Future work should evaluate governed upgrade on richer task families, such as navigation--manipulation hybrids, tool-use tasks, or long-horizon multi-stage activities.